 The OII suggests that rather than parental filters, which it says should be turned off as early as possible, we need to properly educate children.
 Future research into keeping kids safe online should "look carefully at the long-term value of filters and see whether they protect young people at a wider range of ages".

 At the end of the day, whether you choose to go down the route of parental controls or better education without the rose-tinted glasses is really up to you.

 We’ll explain what are the dangers online and point out ways you can protect your kids from them.
 Much of our advice is common sense, but in addition there are some settings you can make to limit the content and apps available on a phone, tablet or PC.
-Also see: How much screen time is healthy for kids?
+Here's a brief rundown:

 Set some rules

 Kids these days are digital natives.
 They've grown up with the internet and have no concept of what life was like without it.
 They’re completely at home with technology: using a trackpad or touchscreen to navigate is as much a life skill as learning to read and write.